Consensys/doc.ethsigner/docs/Reference/CLI/CLI-Subcommands.md

 #### `tls-enabled`

-Connect to Hashicorp Vault server using TLS.
+Connect to HashiCorp Vault server using TLS.
 Default is `true`.

 === "Syntax"